-There are two kinds of forbearance : mandatory and general.
-If you qualify for mandatory forbearance, your loan servicer is required to grant it to you.
-Depending on the type of loan you have, you may be eligible if you’re in a medical or dental internship or residency, serving in AmeriCorps or the National Guard, or working as a teacher and performing a teaching service that qualifies for teacher loan forgiveness.
+Loan servicers are required to grant mandatory forbearance to qualifying borrowers.
+Depending on the type of federal student loan, borrowers may be eligible if they are in a medical or dental internship or residency, serving in AmeriCorps or the National Guard, or working as a teacher and performing a teaching service that qualifies for teacher loan forgiveness.

-If your loan type and circumstances allow you to, getting a deferment can be a no-brainer since it’ll allow you to get a break on interest during the deferment period.
+If your federal student loan type and circumstances allow you to, getting a deferment can be a no-brainer since it’ll allow you to get a break on interest during the deferment period.
 If you’ve already exhausted the maximum time for a deferment, or your situation doesn’t fit the narrow eligibility criteria, then it could make sense to apply for a forbearance.

-If your ability to afford your loan payments is unlikely to change anytime soon, or if you have private loans or federal loans that don’t qualify for a deferment or forbearance program, you may want to consider other solutions, such as an income-based repayment plan or student loan refinancing.
+If your ability to afford your loan payments is unlikely to change anytime soon, or if you have private loans or federal loans that don’t qualify for a deferment or forbearance program, you may want to consider other solutions, such as an income-driven repayment plan or student loan refinancing.

-How Does an Income-Based Repayment Plan Work?
+How Does an Income-Driven Repayment Plan Work?

 There are lots of specific qualifying factors and important details to consider for this repayment option.
-For more information, The Department of Education offers great resources for borrowers to review.
+For more information, The Department of Education offers resources for borrowers to review.

 How Can Student Loan Refinancing Help?

 Keep in mind that if you refinance federal loans, you will no longer qualify for the federal benefits we discussed in this post, including deferment, forbearance, or income-driven repayment programs.

 However, some private lenders do offer temporary relief if you experience financial hardship.
 Rather than stopgaps that can require you to re-apply year after year, refinancing can help you gain a long-term plan for getting your payments under control.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

-The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
+Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.